can dogs see in the dark

 Can Dogs See in the Dark?
 Surprising Insights for Pet Owners

 Have you ever wondered how your furry friend navigates the house at night?
-Many pet owners are curious about their dog’s ability to move around in low-light conditions.
+Many pet owners are curious about their dog’s ability to move around in low-light conditions — and trust me, I’ve tried a lot of these.
 While it’s a common belief that dogs have superior night vision, the truth is both fascinating and scientifically grounded.

 Dogs are not entirely dependent on complete darkness to see.
 Their eyes are equipped with unique features that give them an edge in dim light.
 For instance, their pupils are larger than humans’, allowing more light to enter.
 Additionally, their retinas are packed with rod cells, which are highly sensitive to motion and faint light.